SankeProds/jwtservice/README.md

 ./run.sh
 ```

-The followin script does the same thing but runs a `go build` before
+The following script does the same thing but runs a `go build` before
 ```
 ./buildandrun.sh
 ```